Szilard0605/LearningEngine-experiment/README.md

 2. Pull master into your development branch regularly.
 If someone merges a change to a file you are actively working on, you will want to resolve any conflicts as soon as you can.

 3. Once you finish the task, create a merge request to merge your branch into master.
-In general, let at least one other developer reviews your code before it is merged into master.
+In general, let at least one other developer review your code before it is merged into master.
 Also, in general, do not merge any breaking changes into master (crashes, broken features, etc.) that will slow or stop developers working on other tasks.